 Talks by artists, curators, critics and more.
 Lots of thought provoking issues to explore.

-Experiences are important and some of Sydney’s best creative minds work on how to make these bigger and better for participants each year.
+Experiences are important and get bigger and better each year.

 What’s on for Kids